syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pivot-table/EJ2_ASP.MVC/tool-bar.md

             {
                 if ((row["ReportName"] as string).Equals(reportName))
                 {
-                    cmd1 = new SqlCommand("DELETE FROM ReportTable WHERE ReportName LIKE '%" + reportName + "%'", sqlConn);
+                    cmd1 = new SqlCommand("delete from ReportTable where ReportName like '%" + reportName + "%'", sqlConn);
                     break;
                 }
             }
             cmd1.ExecuteNonQuery();
             sqlConn.Close();
         }

         private SqlConnection OpenConnection()
         {
             // Replace with your own connection string.